The Tumour Microenvironment

 Tumours are not just made of tumour cells.
 Tumours are surrounded by a variety of non-cancerous cells called stromal cells that include fibroblasts, immune cells, blood vessels and a dense extracellular matrix, which form what is known as the tumour stroma or the tumour microenvironment.
 In some tumours, the stroma can represent up to 80% of the tumour mass and is not a simple bystander.
 In fact, the tumour microenvironment can support tumour initiation, progression, metastasis and drug resistance.
 The stromal cells co-exist, co-evolve and interact with cancer cells in tumours.

 How tumours become resistant to therapies?
 How tumours evade the immune system?
 And how tumours metastasize to other organs are vital questions that remain to be addressed.
-Drug resistance, tumour immunity and metastasis are all influenced by the complex tumour microenvironment.
-The overall goal of our research is to understand how cancer cells interact with the stromal cells and how these tumour-host interactions affect drug resistance, tumour progression/metastasis and the immune response to tumours, with the aim to find more effective therapies for aggressive cancers such as pancreatic cancer and metastatic breast cancer.
+Drug resistance, metastasis and the immune response against cancer are all influenced by the complex tumour microenvironment.
+The overall goal of our research is to understand how cancer cells interact with the stromal cells and how these tumour-stroma interactions affect drug resistance, tumour progression/metastasis and the immune response to tumours, with the aim to find more effective therapies for aggressive cancers such as pancreatic cancer and metastatic breast cancer.

-To address these important questions we are using a variety of cutting-edge and innovative technologies that we have established in my lab, including flow & mass cytometry, fluorescent multispectral tissue imaging, proteomics with primary tumours, bioinformatics, 3D in vitro tumour models, patient samples, pre-clinical models and in vivo imaging.
+To address these important questions we are using a variety of cutting-edge and innovative technologies that we have established in our lab, including flow & mass cytometry, fluorescent multispectral tissue imaging, proteomics with primary tumours, bioinformatics, 3D in vitro tumour models, patient samples, pre-clinical models and in vivo imaging.

 – Dr Ainhoa Mielgo